Are site traffic and pageviews directly related to income?

 The formula, they say, to successfully make money from a website or blog is Quality Content + Traffic.

 A lot of “make money online” experts — the true gurus and fakes alike — claim that fresh, unique, and high-quality content translates to traffic and traffic ultimately equals online income.
 By now, it probably is an accepted fact that a website with more visitors will earn more than another site with fewer visitors.

 But how related exactly are site traffic and pageviews to the advertising income of a site?

-Looking at our website’s visitors and pageviews stats in April 2008 taken from Google Analytics, we saw that the more visitors there are on the site, the more pageviews are generated.
+We looked at our website’s visitors and pageviews stats in April 2008 taken from Google Analytics.
+The direct relationship is unmistakable.
+The more visitors there are on the site, the more pageviews are generated.
 Simply speaking, more people visiting our site means more pages are being read or viewed.
-That should be downright obvious.

 During the first week of April, for example, the number of visitors to our site dwindled but our Adsense earnings experienced a spike before the end of that week.
 Also during the last two weeks, two major spikes occurred although traffic and pageviews were stable.

 How do we explain this?
-We cannot but we can make a guess.
+We can’t but we can make a guess.

 In the days where our earnings spiked without a corresponding increase in traffic, we saw that the percentage of new visitors is higher compared to normal days.
 Perhaps the new ones got “click-happy” and clicked on several ads on the site, increasing our income.